cla-bit/PayStackEase/docs/source/index.rst

 making it easier to integrate payment processing into your Python projects.

 Paystackease utilizes **requests** and **aiohttp** libraries to make http requests and receives a **PayStackResponse** object from the server.
+Also compacted with it is the implementation of webhooks.

 -----------------------------